 Continue readingMay Burren with Wave Makers

-where tiny wildflowers
+carved by glacier, where tiny wildflowers

-pierce through limestone.
+pierce through limestone

 Alice in Bunratty Land